All aboard: Spain is on the horizon

 As well as trips over several days there are also interesting day trips.
 The Cervantes Train departs from Madrid and arrives in the historic city of Alcalá de Henares, the birthplace of the most famous Spanish writer of all time: Miguel de Cervantes.
 Even the journey itself is interesting as various actors in 17th-century costume accompany the travellers.
 When you arrive you can visit iconic places in Alcalá such as the Calle Mayor, the University, the Cathedral and, of course, the home of the author of Don Quixote.

 Sigüenza Medieval Train

 Sigüenza, known as the “City of the Young Knight”, lies just 130 kilometres from Madrid.
 It is one of the few places that still has three city walls and a surprisingly medieval feel.
 The train journey, which departs from Madrid, is brought to life by folk singers, knights and princesses through music and theatre, and it also offers a selection of cakes.
-Upon arriving in Sigüenza, a tour guide will accompany you to the most important spots in the city: the Castle, the Cathedral, the Plaza Mayor square and the Casa del Doncel.
+Upon arrival in Sigüenza, a tour guide will take you to discover the most important points in the city: the Castle, the Cathedral, the Plaza Mayor square and the Casa del Doncel.
 You will also be able to try typical dishes such as migas, Castilian soup and the delicious Yemas del Doncel sweets.
 It normally runs between April and November.